Alfresco/docs-alfresco/salesforce/latest/config/index.md

 ## Configure a Salesforce Community site

-To configure a Salesforce community site you must add the administrator user of Alfresco Content Services that you use as an administrator of Salesforce to the `GROUP_SALESFORCE_MODERATORS` group in Alfresco Content Services.
+To configure a Salesforce Community site you must add the administrator user of Alfresco Content Services that you use as an administrator of Salesforce to the `GROUP_SALESFORCE_MODERATORS` group in Alfresco Content Services.

+> **Note:** Support for Salesforce Community is only available when using Alfresco Cloud (Digital Business Platform-as-a-Service (PaaS))

 1. Log in to Alfresco Content Services as an administrator and click **Admin Tools**.

 2. Click **Groups** under **Users and Groups**.

-3. Select **Show System groups** on the top right.
+3. Select **Show System Groups** on the top right.

 4. Click **Browse** and select `GROUP_SALESFORCE_MODERATORS`.